Tendulkar set to remain a man in the middle

 Already, many are predicting a smooth transition into the role of a sporting administrator.

-"He should become the Sports Minister, only then sports will benefit (from his experience)," wrestler Sushil Kumar said at a recent India Today Group programme to celebrate Tendulkar's career.
+"He should become the Sports Minister, only then sports will benefit (from his experience)," wrestler Sushil Kumar said at a recent India Today Group program to celebrate Tendulkar's career.

 "He has given 24 years to the country...
-He knows what sportsmen need and what they should get," added the double Olympic medallist, whose opinion was echoed by former cricketer Chandu Borde.
+He knows what sportsmen need and what they should get," added the double Olympic medalist, whose opinion was echoed by former cricketer Chandu Borde.

 Tendulkar, who has remained apolitical throughout his playing career, has already heard the call of a political future beckoning him when was nominated to the upper house of the Indian parliament last year.